Ron Scott (journalist): Early life

 Scott was born in Dundee in 1947.
 Jimmie, his father, worked as a scout for English club Preston North End north of the border.

 A "promising full-back", Scott earned a trial with St Johnstone, and marked Willie Johnston, Rangers' quick outside left, in his only game.

 Journalism

 After his football career failed, Scott began work as an apprentice with DC Thomson, which was based in his hometown.
 He reported on his first match, a pre-season friendly, in the summer of 1968.

 He was present at the Hillsborough disaster of 1989.

 Scott became Chief Football Writer at the Post in January 2002.
 His column was called The Voice of Experience.

 Up until his retirement in 2012, Scott phoned his match reports to a copytaker.
 For his retirement celebration, Sir Alex Ferguson recorded a tribute message to Scott.

 Personal life

 Scott was married to Wendy.
-He had a brother, Bruce, and a daughter, Susan.
+He had a brother and a daughter.

 He was a Dundee F.C. fan, and also served on the committee of Dundee Violet F.C.

 In 2007, at the age of 60, Scott became the president of the Scottish Football Writers' Association.
 He remained in the role for three years.